-1. For general laboratory use, where the Variac is to be used to control a variety of loads under experimental conditions, it is safest to stay within rated current at all times and for all settings.
-If fuse protection is desired, fuse for rated current.

-2. For particular applications, where the Variac is used with a fixed, known load, and where the overvoltage connection is as for 230 volts, 60 cycles.

-omitted (Figures 5 and 8), maximum current may be drawn at line voltage.
-When the Variac is so connected, the current fall-off with decreasing output voltage will always keep the current within safe limits, except for incandescent lamp loads, which, for the Type V-5, should be limited to 6.5 amperes maximum.

-3. For continuous 24-hour-per-day duty, rated current should not be exceeded.
-For ambient temperatures above 40°C., the Variac should be derated according to the curve of Figure 2.

-4. For services where an initial surge current may be expected (as in motor starting, incandescent lamp control, etc.). the Variac rated current may be exceeded on a time-current basis as depicted in Figure 3.
-At no time should more than five times (500%) rated current be drawn from the Variac.
+- 1. For general laboratory use, where the Variac is to be used to control a variety of loads under experimental conditions, it is safest to stay within rated current at all times and for all settings.
+If fuse protection is desired, fuse for rated current. - 2.
+For particular applications, where the Variac is used with a fixed, known load, and where the overvoltage connection is omitted (Figures 5 and 8), maximum current may be drawn at line voltage.
+When the Variac is so connected, the current fall-off with decreasing output voltage will always keep the current within safe limits. - 3.
+For continuous 24-hour-per-day duty, rated current should not be exceeded.
+For ambient temperatures above 50° C., the Variac should be derated according to the curve of Figure 2. - 4.
+For services where an initial surge current may be expected (as in motor starting, incandescent lamp control, etc.), the Variac rated current may be exceeded on a time-current basis as depicted in Figure 3.
+At no time should more than ten times (1000%) rated current be drawn from the Variac.

+Figure 2

+Figure 3

+RECOMMENDED CONNECTIONS are diagrammed in Figures 4 to 9 inclusive.